Merge PDF Documents using .NET PDF Library

 Optimizing PDF resources when merging PDF documents

 Essential PDF provides support to optimize the PDF resources when merging PDF documents.
-You can optimize the resources by enabling the OptimizeResources property available in the PdfMergeOptions instance.
+You can optimize the resources by enabling the OptimizeResources property available in the PdfMergeOptions class.

 Refer to the following code example to optimize the PDF resources when merging PDF documents.